neil7057/beach_hut_society/README.md

     -   Footer Social Media Icons / Links

     Testing was performed:
-    -   on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a 'grow' hover effect.
+    -   On the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a 'grow' hover effect.

     -   Each item opened a new tab when clicked as expected and correct hover effect was present.